-An exposure sweep was recorded with the prototype RNDR-DEPFET detector of the DANAE experiment and resulted in a time dependent generation rate of 15 e-/pixel/day, which is comparable with literature values of semiconductor dark matter experiments.
-However, the time independent generation rate was determined to 1500 e-/pixel/day, which is larger than expected an is in the process of investigation.
-This will be done by assembling and studying additional detectors of a recently fabricated DEPFETs production run developed by the semiconductor laboratory of the Max-Planck society as well as by a dedicated operation sequence, which removes the electrons from the internal gate before the repetitive readout starts and thus enables the investigation of exposure times shorter than the frame rate.
+An exposure sweep was recorded with the prototype RNDR-DEPFET detector of DANAE, resulting in a time-dependent generation rate of \SI{18}{\electron \per pixel \per day}, which is comparable to literature values from semiconductor dark matter experiments.
+However, the time-independent generation rate was determined to \SI{74}{\electron \per frame}, which is larger than expected and is currently under investigation.
+This will be studied by assembling and characterizing additional detectors from a recently fabricated DEPFET production run developed by the semiconductor laboratory of the Max-Planck society, as well as by implementing a dedicated operation sequence that removes electrons from the internal gate before repetitive readout begins.
+This will also enable the investigation of exposure times shorter than the frame.

-For statistical purpose, the amount of data taken will be increased by longer measurement runs and will be expanded by exposure sweeps at different temperatures.
-That way, the ideal temperature can be determined for the experiment as well as the expected temperature dependency of the exposure independent charge carrier generation.
-A light emitting diode will serve for calibration purpose within this upcoming measurement run.
+For statistical purposes, the amount of collected data will be increased by longer measurement runs and will be expanded by exposure sweeps at different temperatures.
+That way, the ideal temperature can be determined for the experiment, as well as the expected temperature dependence of the exposure-time-independent charge-carrier generation.
+A light-emitting diode will be used for calibration in the upcoming measurement run.

 \FloatBarrier